 “I’ll force you out.”

 “With what?
 That piece of crap that you call holy water?
-You’re going to sprinkle that on me?
+Are you going to sprinkle that on me?
 You know you can’t do shit with it.”
 The demon laughed.

 “No, but I’ll make something happen.”
-Kiyro wasn’t going to give up, this was his brother that he was talking about.
+Kiyro wasn’t going to give up; this was his brother that he was talking about.
 He didn’t want to lose a second family member after his mother had passed away.
-Instead, the thought lit a fire in his soul, helping him become a bit more calm.
+But, instead, the thought lit a fire in his soul, helping him become calmer.

 Kiyro’s mind was thinking fast.
-He noticed during the fight that his brother’s sharp martial arts that he usually have wasn’t there, and instead he was fighting with brute strength.
+He noticed during the fight that his brother’s sharp martial arts usually weren’t there; instead, he was fighting with brute strength.

 “Whatever you’re thinking won’t work.”
 The demon laughed.
 “I’m stronger than you, and I know how to use this body to its full potential.”

 “Try me.”
-Kiyro hand snaked out and grabbed a small statue like item on the side.
+Kiyro’s hand snaked out and grabbed a small statue-like item on the side.
 He threw it at the demon, temporarily diverting its attention away from him.
-He then bolted forward, his feet crossed over and shifted behind his brother back.
+He then bolted forward, his feet crossed over, and shifted behind his brother’s back.

 With fluid hands, he wrapped his arm around his brother’s neck and squeezed.
 He squeezed to the point where he could hear the demon choking.
-Dull nails digged into his arm, trying to pry him off, his body tensed and flipped him over his shoulder and onto the ground.
+Dull nails dug into his arm to pry him off; his body tensed and flipped him over his shoulder and onto the ground.

-In seconds, the demon was upon him, straddling him on his stomach.
-His hand beelined towards Kiyro’s neck and this time it was Kiyro himself that was being choked out.
+The demon was upon him in seconds, straddling him on his stomach.
+Again, his hand beelined towards Kiyros neck; this time, Kiyro was choked out.
 Kiyro coughed, his throat becoming tight, his vision blurring.
 His hips bucked upwards, pushing the demon up into the air.
 In that split moment, the demon’s hand temporarily loosened from surprise.
-Kiyro used his chance to escape, and one of his leg wiggled out, giving him a good grasp in their grapple.
+Kiyro used his chance to escape, and one of his legs wiggled out, giving him a good grasp of their grapple.

-His leg snaked around the demon’s shoulder, the demon let go of one’s of his hand to thwart Kiyro’s escape.
-Kiyro didn’t let him, that slip up of power gave him the opportunity to punch the demon’s elbow, bending it and causing the demon’s arm to collapse.
+His leg snaked around the demon’s shoulder; the demon let go of one of his hands to thwart Kiyro’s escape.
+But, Kiyro didn’t let him; that slip-up of power allowed him to punch the demon’s elbow, bending it and causing the demon’s arm to collapse.

-Kiyro over turned the situation, flipping his body backwards over his shoulder with the demon’s in the crux of his leg.
-He was in a perfect triangle choke with both of his legs wrapped around the demon’s neck like a koala.
+Kiyro overturned the situation, flipping his body backward over his shoulder with the demons in the crux of his leg.
+He was in a perfect triangle choke with both legs wrapped around the demon’s neck like a koala.
 With every ounce of his strength he could muster, Kiyro struggled to cause Kyle to black out.

-The demon continually punched, scratched and even attempted to escape.
-He felt overwhelming pain from the demon’s attack, but he held on, until finally the demon stopped moving entirely.
-Kiyro let go, afraid that he killed his brother.
-He pulled back, and scrambled over to him.
+The demon continually punched, scratched, and even attempted to escape.
+He felt overwhelming pain from the demon’s attack, but he held on until the demon finally stopped moving.
+Kiyro let go, afraid that he had killed his brother.
+He pulled back and scrambled over to him.

-Kyle eyes were close, pale face, and seem like he wasn’t breathing.
-Terrified, Kiyro raised up his hand towards Kyle;s neck, making sure that his heartbeat was still beating.
+Kyle’s eyes were closed, pale face, and it seemed like he wasn’t breathing.
+Terrified, Kiyro raised his hand towards Kyle’s neck, ensuring his heartbeat was still beating.
 He felt a weak pulse, reassuring him that he was still alive.

 “Easy.”
 The voice startled Kiyro, and the next thing he saw was Kyle punching him in the head, causing him to blackout.

 Kiyro groaned as he woke up with a throbbing pain in his head.
-He reached over and touched his temple, a sharp pain erupted outwards making him feel horrible.
+He reached over and touched his temple, and a sharp pain erupted outwards, making him feel horrible.
 Even his muscles were screaming out with riot, telling him that he had overworked himself.
-His neck burned as if he was strangled, even gulping shot pain down his throat, jarring him completely awake.
+His neck burned as if he was strangled; even gulping shot pain down his throat, jarring him completely awake.

 What the heck happened for him to feel so much pain?
-He just couldn’t remember exactly how he ended up on the floor in Kyle’s room.
-Nothing was making sense, the pain in his head wasn’t making it any better.
+He couldn’t remember exactly how he ended up on the floor in Kyle’s room.
+Nothing was making sense; the pain in his head wasn’t making it any better.

 Once again no answer.
-This time, he pushed himself up, and searched around for his brother.
-So far no where did he see his brother at all.
-The only thing that was present was books, clothes, and even the chair overturned as if they were a scuffle.
+This time, he pushed himself up and searched around for his brother.
+So far, no; where did he see his brother at all?
+The only things present were books, clothes, and even the chair overturned as if they were a scuffle.

 A scuffle?
-He tilted his head, trying to remember why he had thought such thought, but so far no other answer was brought into his mind.
-There was a nagging feeling that he forgotten something very important, it was at the tip of his tongue, but he just couldn’t remember.
-This actually frustrated him.
+He tilted his head, trying to remember why he had thought such a thought, but so far, no other answer was in his mind.
+There was a nagging feeling that he had forgotten something very important, it was at the tip of his tongue, but he couldn’t remember.
+This frustrated him.

 Pushing off the ground, he got up.
-Maybe Kyle was downstairs, making late night snacks, though the question of his room, being this messy was strange as a whole.
+Maybe Kyle was downstairs, making late-night snacks, though the question of his room being this messy was strange.
 Why was he on the floor?
-Why did his brother cause a mess in his own room?
-These questions continued to repeat in his mind, but so far he just didn’t know the answer.
+Why did his brother cause a mess in his room?
+These questions continued to repeat in his mind, but he didn’t know the answer.

-There were large blanks in his memories from what happened, what he talked about to his brother, and even what happened during the hospital.
-Why couldn’t he remember something so important?
+There were large blanks in his memories of what happened.
+So why couldn’t he remember something so important?

-Instead, he leaned over, and started to pick up the books scattered on the floor.
-AP History, the book that even he didn’t much like reading or even attempting to understand.
+Instead, he leaned over and started to pick up the books scattered on the floor.
+AP History, the book that even he didn’t much like reading or attempting to understand.
 History wasn’t his thing, but it was his brothers.
-Kyle was a fanatic on world history, especially the eastern cultural history.
-Supposedly, by his brother’s words, the eastern ancient history were more colorful in events than the recent history.
-He would go on and on about the strategic battle plans that and great achievements that had happened until Kiyro got sick and tired of hearing him.
+Kyle was a fanatic on world history, especially eastern cultural history.
+Supposedly, by his brother’s words, ancient eastern history was more colorful in events than recent history.
+He would go on and on about the strategic battle plans and great achievements that had happened until Kiyro got sick and tired of hearing him.

-Kiyro’s eyes rested upon a small yellow sticky-note in the middle of the desk.
-He glanced over, curious on what it had said.
-Reaching over, he took the sticky note and read it.
+Kiyro’s eyes rested upon a small yellow sticky note in the middle of the desk.
+He glanced over, curious about what it had said.
+Then, reaching over, he took the sticky note and read it.

 Written neatly in black pen, Kiryo picked up the crumpled paper that was lying on his desk.
 What the hell Kyle?
-Kiyro was completely flabbergasted at what he had read on the paper.
-Did his brother just left a note, and ran away?
+Kiyro was astonished at what he had read on the paper.
+Did his brother leave a note and run away?
 From home?
 Is he a child or something?

-His hand started to shake and unconsciously crumple the paper in his hand.
+His hand started to shake, and he unconsciously crumpled the paper.